projectsbyif/data-permissions-catalogue/content/patterns/ai-presence.md

 category: Understanding and influencing decisions

-weight: 3
+weight: 40

-archived: false
+archived: true

-archive_reason:
+archive_reason: AI is increasingly becoming part of how software is built so will be present in everything, all the time.

 future_pattern: false